RemarRemar/CMPE1666/README.md

-# CMPE1300
+# CMPE1666
-C#programming lessons with Reg Westly
+C#programming lessons with